rovitotv/DigitalFreedomWithRaspberryPI/README.md

 # Digital Freedom with Raspberry Pi

 This is a guide on how to obtain digital freedom with the Raspberry Pi by using inexpensive hardware and free software to take back control of your digital life.
+Learn how to install and maintain a web server and email server on a Raspberry Pi.

 ## Contents